 Prerequisite(s): FDM 3361 or consent of instructor.
+Not open to Pre-Film and Digital Media students.

 Advanced media production with emphasis on one particular aspect of production.
 Topics covered may include cinematography, experimental film or video collaborative projects, documentary, studio drama, narrative, and other topics.
 May be repeated twice under different topics not to exceed nine credit hours.
-Lab fee required.
+Fee: \$160